oracle/oci-utils/doc/oci_api.md

 By default, OCISession will try them in the above order and retuns an OCISession object when one of them succeeds.

-Oci_api calls are thread-safe.
-A shared lock is used to ensure only one API call is made at a time as urllib2 is not thread-safe.

 ## Classes